criblio/cribl-search-grafana-plugin/README.md

-# Grafana data source plugin template
+# Cribl Search Grafana Plugin

-This template is a starting point for building a Data Source Plugin for Grafana.
+This is a Data Source Plugin for Grafana that pulls from Cribl Search.

+NOTE: The rest of this README was auto-generated via `npx @grafana/create-plugin@latest`.
+All Cribl-specific code and config lives in `src`.

 ## What are Grafana data source plugins?